scraed/CharacteristicGuidanceWebUI/README.md

 For more information and previews, please visit our project website: [Characteristic Guidance Project Website](https://scraed.github.io/CharacteristicGuidance/).

-Q&A: What's the difference with dynamic thresholding?
+Q&A: What's the difference with [Dynamical Thresholding](https://github.com/mcmonkeyprojects/sd-dynamic-thresholding)?

 - **Characteristic Guidance**: Corrects both context and color, modify latents at the given CFG scale according to the Fokker-Planck equation.
 - **Dynamical Thresholding**:  Mainly focusing on color, rescales quantiles of latents to mimic lower CFG scales.

+You can use [Characteristic Guidance](#) and Dynamical Thresholding simutaneously.
+It may further reduce saturation.
+But please be cautious since they are theoretically different.

 ![1girl_handstand_sportswear_gym](https://github.com/scraed/CharacteristicGuidance/blob/master/static/images/1girl_handstand_sportswear_gym.jpg?raw=true)

 ## Prerequisites
 Before installing and using the Characteristic Guidance Web UI, ensure that you have the following prerequisites met: